 SOF 7.2 BUCS/BSUK shall communicate any competition specific requirements, rules and regulations to teams which qualify for the National Championship on an annual basis.

-SOF 7.3 Disputes at events In line with REG 7.7, should a dispute occur at an event, the event appeal panel for Softball shall comprise of the Tournament Director, Umpire Crew Chief and/or a BUCS Staff Member.
+SOF 7.3.2 Matters that do not relate to in-game situations shall be dealt with as a dispute in accordance with BUCS REG 7.7.
+The events appeal panel for Softball shall comprise of the Tournament Director, Crew Chief and/or a BUCS Staff Member.